jewelux/quansheng-K5-talking-ardf-rx/README.md

 ﻿# quansheng-talking-ardf-rx

-Accessible receive-only ARDF firmware for Quansheng white sticker radios.
+Accessible receive-only Fox Hunting firmware for Quansheng white sticker radios.

 This project is being developed as a simple talking direction-finding receiver for blind and visually impaired radio amateurs.
 It aims to turn inexpensive Quansheng handhelds into a practical 2 m / 70 cm ARDF receiver with strong acoustic guidance, reduced complexity, and easier operation in the field.